VerisimilitudeX/DNAnalyzer/README.md

 <img src="https://user-images.githubusercontent.com/96280466/186224441-46dd2029-b9dc-4b3d-aad8-bfd1e1e62f2e.png" align="right" height="300"/>

-> A highly efficient, powerful, and feature-rich algorithm for analyzing genomic sequences
+> A highly efficient, powerful, and feature-rich algorithm for analyzing DNA sequences

-This software uses a modified version of the Boyer-Moore algorithm to analyze genomic sequences for the genes of amino acids, start and stop codons, regions with high GC-content, transcription factors, and regulatory elements.
-In the near future, machine learning models and artificial intelligence will be added to enhance the algorithm.
+DNAnalyzer identifies proteins, amino acids, start and stop codons, high coverage regions, regions susceptible to neurodevelopment disorders, transcription factors, and regulatory elements.
+Researchers are working to extract valuable information from such software to better understand human health and disease.
+Currently, I am developing a deep learning model that will enable physicians to quickly and more easily interact with the software, enabling them to identify genetic mutations that may cause disease.

 Background
 ----------